 LBNL’s quantum dot technology portfolio was licensed by startup Nanosys, Inc. for use in electronic displays.
 Nanosys then partnered with LG Innotek and 3M to develop a way to improve the appearance of colors on LCD (liquid crystal display) screens.

-Quantum Dot Enhancement Film™ (QDEF), an engineered sheet containing quantum dots, provides a 50% wider color spectrum for brighter, more vivid colors in electronic displays at a comparable price and 20% lower power consumption levels than a standard LCD screen.
+Quantum Dot Enhancement Film™ (QDEF), an engineered sheet containing quantum dots, provides a broader color spectrum, granting electronic displays enhanced luminosity, richer hues and alluring visuals.
+Moreover, the innovation slashed power consumption by 20% compared with the previous standard for LCD screens.

 Click on any images below to view larger versions and photo captions.